arantir123/Muthene/README.md

-# Multi-task Heterogeneous Network Learning for Therapeutic Synergy Score Predictions
+# Improving Therapeutic Synergy Score Predictions with Adverse Effects using Multi-task Heterogeneous Network Embedding

 How to use it: